darwinproject/CBIOMES-Processing.m/README.md

 - `runSamples.m` demo script to interpolate and create NetCDF files for different types of output formats.
 - `runCalAveBiomass.m` script to calculate Average Biomass for cs510 data, interpolate, and output as NetCDF.
 - `addLineAvailDiag.m` adds line to available_diagnostics.log file.
+- `calcShannon.m` calculates Shannon Index.
+- `calcSum.m` calculates a sum of given fields.
+- `calcIntegralFull.m` calculate full depth integral of a field.

+### CMAP2019

+These are the scripts used to interpolate the data added to CMAP in Spring 2019

+- `runGroups_cs510.m` driver script for calculating new fields, interpolating, and saving to group directories
+- `setup_pathsflds_cs510.m` script that defines which fields to calculate, interpolate, and group